peteroupc/peteroupc.github.io/bernoulli.md

 (Nacu and Peres 2005, proposition 14(iii-iv)\)[^17].
 This algorithm takes two input coins that simulate _&lambda;_ or _&mu;_, respectively, and a parameter _&#x03F5;_ such that 0 &lt; _&#x03F5;_ &le; _&lambda;_ &minus; _&mu;_ \(the greater _&#x03F5;_ is, the more efficient\).

-1. Create a _&nu;_ input coin that does the following: "Generate an unbiased random bit.
-If that bit is 1 (which happens with probability 1/2), flip the _&lambda;_ input coin and return **1 minus the result**.
+1. Create a _&nu;_ input coin that does the following: "Generate 1 or 0 with equal probability.
+If 1 was generated this way, flip the _&lambda;_ input coin and return **1 minus the result**.
 Otherwise, flip the _&mu;_ input coin and return the result."
 2. Run a [**linear Bernoulli factory**](#Linear_Bernoulli_Factories) using the _&nu;_ input coin, _x_/_y_ = 2/1, and _&#x03F5;_ = _&#x03F5;_, and return 1 minus the result.

 <a id=x03F5_____lambda></a>